 First Half – A derivative bet that can be placed on a sport that has two halves.
-Football and basketball are the most popular sports to place a first half wager.
-In soccer, this might be called a “half time result.”
+Football, NRL, Soccer and Basketball are the most popular sports to place a first half wager.
+In Soccer, this might be called a “half time result.”

 Field – In proposition (prop) bets, bettors are often allowed to bet the field.
 This refers to an accumulation of all the teams or players that are not specifically listed.

 Fixed Odds – These are the odds that most sports bettors will experience.
 Once a wager is placed, the odds are set and don’t change.
 Horse bettors might experience a change in odds from parimutuel betting.